Reanimated collaboration

-A reanimated collaboration (often shortened to reanimated collab or reanimate) is a type of collaborative fan-made animation project wherein each animator recreates one shot of an existing film in their own style.
-The individual works are then stitched into the original order and published on the internet as a completed collaboration, creating a collaborative tribute to the original film.
+A reanimated collaboration (often shortened to reanimated collab or reanimate) is a type of collaborative fan film, usually involving fan-made animation, typically produced as a tribute to an existing film.
+The process involves each animator recreating one or more shots of an existing film in their own style.
+The individual works are then stitched into the original order and published on the internet as a completed collaboration.

 This differs from a shot-for-shot recreation, as the goal of a reanimate is to display each of the independent animators' unique stylings rather than to produce a unified or identical result.

 Multiple collaborations focus on media made a decade or more prior that receives renewed interest due to internet memes, nostalgia, or the death of a voice actor.
 As they are often non-profit tributes to an existing work, animators expect to receive little or no profit.